apache/kyuubi/docs/connector/spark/tpch.rst

 TPC-H Integration
 ------------------

-To enable the integration of kyuubi spark sql engine and TPC-H through Apache Spark Datasource V2 and Catalog APIs, you need to:
+To enable the integration of Kyuubi Spark SQL engine and TPC-H through Spark DataSource V2 API, you need to:

 - Referencing the TPC-H connector :ref:`dependencies<spark-tpch-deps>`
 - Setting the spark catalog :ref:`configurations<spark-tpch-conf>`